sgryphon/dotnet-distributed-tracing-examples/src/c-complex/ReadMe.md

 }
 ```

-Add a simple `WeatherMessageConsumer.cs` class that will handle the incoming messages and log them:
+Add a simple `WeatherMessageConsumer.cs` class that will handle the incoming messages and log them.
+Add a delay to simulate doing work.

 ```csharp
 using MassTransit;